Sarayu Rao

-Sarayu Rao (born March 7, 1975), also known as Sarayu Blue, is an American actress.
+Sarayu Blue (née Rao; born March 7, 1975), formerly known as Sarayu Rao, is an American actress.
 She is perhaps best known for her recurring role as Angela on the Fox sitcom Sons of Tucson, as well as Dr. Sydney Napur on David E. Kelley's Monday Mornings on TNT.
 She has also guest starred in a number of television series.

 Acting career

-Rao's first notable acting role came in the 2007 film Lions for Lambs, co-starring with Robert Redford, Tom Cruise, and Meryl Streep.
+Blue's first notable acting role came in the 2007 film Lions for Lambs, co-starring with Robert Redford, Tom Cruise, and Meryl Streep.
 She has had guest roles in numerous TV shows, such as Veep, Bones, The Big Bang Theory, HawthoRNe, NCIS: Los Angeles, and Two and a Half Men.
 In 2010, she had a recurring role as Angela on the Fox sitcom Sons of Tucson; the show lasted one season.
 In 2012, Sarayu was cast as Dr. Sydney Napur, a series regular on David E. Kelley's medical drama Monday Mornings (TNT).
 In 2018, the actress became the lead in NBC TV series, I Feel Bad.
 It was cancelled after season 1.
-In the same year, Rao was paired opposite John Cena in the Universal Pictures comedy Blockers.
+In the same year, Blue was paired opposite John Cena in the Universal Pictures comedy Blockers.

 Personal life

-Rao was born in Madison, Wisconsin, to a Telugu family from India.
+Blue was born in Madison, Wisconsin, to a Telugu family from India.
 Her parents are Velcheru Narayana Rao and Nidadavolu Malathi, both of whom are writers, in Telugu and English.
 She married Jonathan Blue, the Director of Creative Development at ReKon Productions.
-Rao attended West High School in Madison.
+Blue attended West High School in Madison.
 She earned her Master of Fine Arts degree in acting in 2005 from the American Conservatory Theater in San Francisco.